filiperomero2/ViralUnity/README.md

 # ViralUnity

-ViralUnity is a simple tool to perform analysis of viral high-throughput sequencing data, especifically Illumina paired-end reads.
+ViralUnity is a simple tool to perform analysis of viral high-throughput sequencing data.
 It comprises a collection of python scripts and snakemake workflows, including several software dependecies, to perform data quality control, taxonomic assignments and reference genome assembly.

 ViralUnity runs on *nix systems and is able to process entire sequencing runs in minimal time on a regular computer.